About the Food For Kids Health Team:

 Annika & Rachael

 Rachael Richardson, RD, LDN

 Annika Rockwell has been studying holistic health, nutrition, and supplements since 1996.
-She completed her B.A. at Swarthmore College, PA., in a psychology, pre-medical curriculum.
+She completed her B.A. at Swarthmore College in a psychology & pre-medical curriculum.
 In 1996, she started her internship and studies with the late Robert Crayhon, MS, PhD, as a research assistant for his supplement company, books, and educational seminars (Designs For Health & Crayhon Research).
 Then in 1999, she attained her Nutrition Certification (CN®) through the American Health Sciences University (AHSU) in Colorado.

 In 2010, Annika launched Food For Kids Health to help educate parents about how to help reverse children’s chronic health concerns.
 And finally, in 2013, Annika (and her business partner) launched Find Real Food Mobile App, the Weston A. Price Foundation Shopping Guide to the Highest Quality Foods Available.

 For years, she’s been a member of the Feingold Diet Organization and the Weston A. Price Foundation.
 Annika is a huge supporter of the BioIndividual Nutrition Institute (advanced nutrition training program for practitioners), and helps support the efforts of the Institute for Responsible Technology (against Genetically Modified Organisms/GMOs), and FluorideAlert.org to end the Fluoridation of our water.